usr-sse2/Black80211-Catalina/README.md

+Archived: now the development is continued directly in https://github.com/OpenIntelWireless/itlwm

 This project joins https://github.com/AppleIntelWifi/Black80211-Catalina and https://github.com/OpenIntelWireless/itlwm to provide a wireless driver for Intel adapters that can be controlled using native ![AirPort](NetworkMenuIcon.png) menu item.

 ![menu](NetworkMenu.png)